AIE-Guild/GreenWall/API.md

 ## Safety First

-Before any API functions are called, there are two tests that should be run to verify the environment.
+Before any API functions are called, there are tests that should be run to verify the environment.

+### Individual API checks

-### 1. Check that GreenWall is loaded.
+#### Check that GreenWall is loaded

 ```lua
 if IsAddOnLoaded('GreenWall') then